bephrem1/OutfitHash-Public/README.md

 **School Year:** Freshman @ University of Maryland (class of 2021) </br>

-~~## Site Is Live At : https://www.outfithash.com/~~ (The site broke since node changed a major version and I've been too busy to come back to fix it.
-Will be back hopefully?)
+~~## Site Is Live At : https://www.outfithash.com/~~

+(The site broke since node changed a major version and I've been too busy to come back to fix it.
+Will be back hopefully?
+Rest in peace OutfitHash, rest in peace.)

 **Project Start Date:** 12/7/17 </br>
 **v1.0.0 (Beta) Published:** 12/23/17 </br>